skule/skule.ca/finances/finance-committee.md

 </ul>
 <p>How to complete a budget:</p>
 <p>On a high level, reasonable and complete applications during the summer months of a year can be comprised of quotes easily pulled from the internet, previous quotes with an inflation factor, or average/previous actual numbers.</p>
 <p>Reasonable and complete applications during the fall/winter semesters can be easily pulled from the internet and hard quotes from suppliers/producers.
-Applications may also be submited as a tracker of total expenses/revenues up to date of application.</p> <a href="https://www.youtube.com/watch?v=R9ToPRikZw8">For more information watch this video.</a>
+Applications may also be submited as a tracker of total expenses/revenues up to date of application.</p> [For more information watch this video.](https://www.youtube.com/watch?v=R9ToPRikZw8)
 <h3>Contact</h3>
 <p>If you have any questions about the Finance Committee, please contact the VP Finance at <a href="mailto:vpfinance@skule.ca" class="has-text-warning">vpfinance@skule.ca</a>.</p>